AegisEg/GitTestTaskChatSupport/README.md

 # Getting started Node JS Server
 Write to file "nodeJs/vue/src/config.js" with the actual api url of the laravel server and url webSockets server.

+Copy and rename the file nodeJs/.env.example to nodeJs/.env.
 Fill the nodeJs/.env file with up-to-date data.
 ```
 PORT=8000